 We use Clicky for collecting anonymous website usage statistics.
 The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/ exit pages, to analyse trends, administer the site, and track user’s movement around the Sites.
 Clicky sets the “_jsuid” cookie, which allows Clicky to create, for example, the following usage profile.
 More information can be found in the Clicky Privacy terms.

-We use Salesforce to manage our email campaigns as well our CRM systems.
+We use Salesforce to manage our email campaigns as well as our CRM system.
 Additionally we use Salesforce DMP as our data management platform.
 It is used to help us better understand our audience and to serve more relevant advertising based on your browsing activity.

 GSMA uses a Twitter ‘badge’ and ‘button’ as a quick way for users to post information, articles or stories from our sites to their Twitter account.
 Using this function requires the user to enter their Twitter account details, but neither this, nor any other personal information is collected by us in this process.